krish-1806/Video-Call-Final/README.md

 1. Video Call- to complete the minimum requirement of project and then adding features to it like mute/unmute audio and video and screen sharing.
 2. Conversation before start of the meeting
 3. Conversation post meeting
+And merged them together for continuous flow of application.

 ---
 # Screenshots